Palliative care nurse salary: what to expect in 2026 and beyond

 National salary overview

 The Bureau of Labor Statistics classifies palliative care nurses under SOC code 29-1141 (Registered Nurses), the same code used for all RNs across all specialties and settings.
-BLS does not break out palliative care as a separate occupational category.
-This means the BLS national median — $86,070 annually as of May 2024 OEWS data — is the best available baseline, but it reflects all registered nurses, not palliative care specifically.
+BLS does not break out palliative care as a separate occupational category, and there is no palliative-care-specific federal occupation code at any level.
+This means the BLS national median – $97,550 annually as of May 2025 OEWS data – is the best available baseline, though it reflects all registered nurses rather than palliative care specifically.

 Specialty-focused salary sources provide a sharper picture:

-Vivian Health’s posted-rate figures are useful for understanding what the open job market is willing to pay for experienced palliative care nurses right now, but they reflect competition for talent in a tight market and include premium positioning for difficult-to-fill roles.
-They are not typical base salaries for established staff.
+Vivian Health’s posted-rate figures are useful for understanding what the open job market is willing to pay for experienced palliative care nurses right now.
+They reflect competition for talent in a tight market and include premium positioning for difficult-to-fill and travel roles, so they overstate typical base salaries for established staff.

 Salary by state